 B: A personal interview with a survivor on a telethon, in which the survivor tells the story of how the disaster destroyed her home, separated her from her loved ones, and forced her to rely on her wits to survive until help arrived.

-If you’re like the vast majority of us, it’s the second scenario that’s more personally compelling and persuasive.
-Why?
-Well, a few things are at work here, but primarily, it’s the power of a story that evokes an emotional response.
-That emotion can be inspiration, anguish, empathy, energy, humor, or even anger when appropriate (think fundraising for a righteous cause).
-If you choose to use humor, do so sparingly.
+Having that emotion in your animation script can add inspiration, anguish, empathy, energy, humor, or even anger when appropriate (think fundraising for a righteous cause).
+If you choose to use humor in your explainer video script, do so sparingly.
 It’s easy to miss the mark with humor.
 If you get it wrong, you can turn off large portions of your audience.
 Give cutting, snarky sarcasm a pass.
 You don’t want to offend your audience.

 But focusing on simply getting a draft down — even if it’s awful — will help you hammer out some kind of flow.
 You can always go back and perfect it later.
 As you’re writing, it helps to focus on the benefits of your product or service, instead of the features.

-Tip #9:Watch Your Pacing and Length
+9. Watch your Pacing and Length

 If you cannot explain your product or service adequately in two minutes, including a short call to action, that’s a sign you need to go back to the drawing board.
 Target your product more tightly and get clearer on the specific problem it solves.
-Write for the human voice that will be speaking the script, and the human ear listening to it.
+Write for the human voice that will be speaking the animation script, and the human ear listening to it.
 Simplify your word choices and arrangement.

 If you ask your audience to do more than a single thing, you risk diluting the power of each call to action.
 Moreover, your audience will simply end up feeling confused.

 Finally, keep your call to action short.
 Ten seconds can be enough if it’s strong and compelling.
 Keep your language here straightforward and clear, with specific instructions.
 Instead of “subscribe for more information,” tell your viewers exactly where the subscribe button is and what information you’re talking about.

 That’s because the outsider perspective is essential to successfully reach your prospects, all of whom are outsiders, too.
 If you’d rather leave it to the professionals, drop us a line.
-We’ll get in touch promptly to discuss your explainer video project.
+We’ll get in touch promptly to discuss your animated video project.